In January, we will be going to the Thai-Myanmar border to provide mental health support and training to eight different groups.

 We also provided food and hygiene supplies to support 120 people and families in the refugee camp, ensuring that essential needs were met during a difficult time.
 Alongside these practical donations, we spent time with community members, sharing conversations that offered care, connection, and emotional support.
 These moments of listening and encouragement were as valuable as the supplies themselves, reminding people that their voices matter and that they are not alone.

-We recently delivered mental health training to more than 90 teachers, health workers, volunteers, and pastors serving refugee communities along the border.
+In September 2025, we delivered mental health training to more than 90 teachers, health workers, volunteers, and pastors serving refugee communities along the border.
 Every day, these teachers guide students who carry the weight of losing their homeland and, in many cases, their parents—children who have witnessed violence and trauma and now struggle to learn in the face of overwhelming hardship.
 Health workers and volunteers provide care for patients living with severe mental illness, trauma histories, and even the loss of limbs, meeting challenges that test both skill and compassion.

 To strengthen their work, we created mental health workbooks in both Burmese and English, equipping participants with knowledge of common mental health presentations, practical strategies, and therapeutic interventions.
 We also introduced bilingual picture cards to spark conversation, allowing people to name emotions, recognise body sensations, share their strengths, and practise self-care.
 Each group of participants kept their set of cards, ensuring these tools will continue to support students and patients long after the training—small, lasting reminders that healing begins with understanding and connection.